How To Query Multiple Databases and Generate Reports

 Dr. Ramon Lawrence | Director of Distributed Database Laboratory | University of British Columbia

 It is very common that the data needed for a report, business decision, or application is spread across several data sources which may be relational databases, spreadsheets, documents, NoSQL sources, or "Big Data" sources.
 This often happens as companies add new systems to their organization via growth in new business, mergers and acquisitions, or replacing and upgrading existing systems.
 These data sources may be physically distributed, in virtualization and cloud environments, and be hosted on software of various operating systems and database vendors.
 The challenge is how to manage and use this data with minimal investment in time and cost.
 This article covers the various options for querying and reporting data from multiple sources and different techniques and software that is available.
-Please send comments or suggestions to Dr. Ramon Lawrence.
+UnityJDBC provides quick and easy multi-source SQL querying including MongoDB, Splunk, MySQL, and all relational databases.

 We will use a simple example that consists of two databases.
 One database, called customers, consists of customer information and has one table: